db47h/go-decnumber/README.md

 A thread safe application could use an immutable global context with a sync.Pool to manage Number allocation, and share Number's between goroutines by communicating.

-## What about decDouble, decQuad ?
+## What about decimal32/64/128, decDouble, decQuad ?

-Right now, the dec package only supports decNumber.
-Adding support for any of the *float* modules would
-require:

-- Adding the relevant type in the dec module
-- Free list management is less necessary for the float types since their size is static (128 bits for Quad), unlike Number which has a variable size (depending on the Context's precision) and require malloc/feee calls.
-Given their small size, Quad's that are not used outside of a function's body should be allocated on the stack (to be tested).
+Right now, the main focus of the dec package is on decNumber.
+Other modules are only partially implemented with just enough functionality implemented to be able to run the C decNumber examples.

+The decimal 32 type needs to be added to decimal.go, along with a full implementation of decimal32, decimal64 and decimal128.

 # Building / Installing